zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

     for a set of devices.
 The file should contain all the relevant nodes and base configuration that would be applicable to all boards utilizing that SoC family.
-  * Add SoC family YAML files that describe the nodes present in the .dtsi file.
+  * Add SoC family YAML binding files that describe the nodes present in the .dtsi file.

 * Board specific support